-The majority of your learning on placement happens 'in the moment' as you undertake tasks and observe practice at your agency.
-The majority of your teaching is undertaken in the same way, by your supervisor.
+Learning on placement often happens 'in the moment' as you undertake tasks and observe practice at your agency.
+We encourage you to take on all learning opportunities that are offered throughout placement from your supervisor and other staff within the agency.

-Alongside this, the University needs to ensure that your work meets the necessary standard, and that you are able to demonstrate meeting the course Learning objectives and AASW Practice Standards.
-In order to fulfil our obligations, we will ask you to undertake some essential activities designed to supplement your placement.
+The University needs to ensure that your work meets the necessary standard, and that you can demonstrate meeting the course LO's and AASW practice standards.
+To fulfil these obligations, we will ask you to undertake some essential activities designed to supplement your placement.

 In this chapter we outline those tasks.
-Much of the information contained here is also in the Electronic Course Profile (ECP) for your placement course.
+This information is also available in the Electronic Course Profile (ECP) for your placement course.